Perfect-Day-Live-Inc/helpers/README.md

 ```
 *  `bounceAnimationToView`

-    This function is will bounce view, here in bouncingY's negative value will bounce view in upward direction and positive value will bounce view in downward direction.
+    This function is will bounce view and also allow to change view transparency during bouncing.

+    here in bouncingY's negative value will bounce view in upward direction and positive value will bounce view in downward direction.

     Usage:
 ```